The Voice Kids (Brazilian TV series) season 7

 The seventh season of The Voice Kids premiered on TV Globo on May 1, 2022 in the 2:30 / 1:30 p.m.
 (BRT / AMT) daytime slot.

 Carlinhos Brown and Michel Teló returned for their seventh and second season as coaches, respectively, while Gaby Amarantos was replaced by sisters Maiara & Maraisa.

 Michel Teló tested positive for COVID-19 prior to the taping of the Showdowns episodes on May 28–29.
 As result, it was announced that his team would be coached by singer Toni Garrido instead, with Teló returning as coach for the Live shows.

 On July 17, 2022, Isis Testa from Team Maiara & Maraisa won the competition with 43.65% of the final vote over Isadora Pedrini (Team Brown) and Mel Grebin (Team Teló).
-It was the first season to feature an all-female final three.
+It was the first and only season to feature an all-female final three.